-N/1:4 igation Mea auraa Timing and Methods Responsible Parties IVIIL rcial drive-through shall be implemented.
-Tilling and Methods Responsible Farties • Compliance Ordinance of solid was Demolition recycling a e with Assembly Bill 939 and the City of San Diego's Recycling shall be mandatory and shall include recycling at least 50 percent ste; compliance with the City of San Diego's Construction and Debris Deposit Ordinance shall be mandatory and shall include a least 65 percent of all construction debris.
-This measure shall be ing construction and operation of the Proposed Project. • Light-Emitt most energ es shall be replaced with lower-energy bulbs such as fluorescent, ng Diodes (LEDs), Compact Fluorescent Lights (CFLs), or the y-efficient lighting that meets required lighting standards and is lly available. disc Pro sha Dep cretionary ac ject.
-Evidence all be provided partment by t of Climate Action Plan measures will be included as part of any ions and/or Coastal Development Permit(s) associated with this e of implementation and compliance with this mitigation measure d to the San Diego Unified Port District's Planning and Green Port he Project Proponent on an annual basis through the end of the uildout of the TAMT Redevelopment Plan), whichever occurs first.
-MM I-GHG-3: Ele ctric Cargo Handling Equipment Upgrades.
+Mitigation Measures Timing and Methods Responsible Parties Designated truck haul routes shall be used, and the project proponent shall decrease onsite movements where practicable.
+No commercial drive-through shall be implemented.
+Compliance with Assembly Bill 939 and the City of San Diego's Recycling Ordinance shall be mandatory and shall include recycling at least 50 percent of solid waste; compliance with the City of San Diego's Construction and Demolition Debris Deposit Ordinance shall be mandatory and shall include recycling at least 65 percent of all construction debris.
+This measure shall be applied during construction and operation of the Proposed Project.
+Light fixtures shall be replaced with lower-energy bulbs such as fluorescent, Light-Emitting Diodes (LEDs), Compact Fluorescent Lights (CFLs), or the most energy-efficient lighting that meets required lighting standards and is commercially available.
+Implementation of Climate Action Plan measures will be included as part of any discretionary actions and/or Coastal Development Permit(s) associated with this Project.
+Evidence of implementation and compliance with this mitigation measure shall be provided to the San Diego Unified Port District's Planning and Green Port Department by the Project Proponent on an annual basis through the end of the lease or 2035 (buildout of the TAMT Redevelopment Plan), whichever occurs first.
+MM-GHG-3: Electric Cargo Handling Equipment Upgrades.
 Timing: Prior to January 1, 2020.
 Implementation: District A. Prior to January 1, 2020, the San Diego Unified Port District shall ensure that at least three pieces of existing non-electric cargo handling equipment at the terminal are replaced by electric cargo handling equipment, none of which were previously operating at the terminal during the 2013/2014 baseline year of the EIR analysis.
-Possible ways the electric cargo handling equipment may e pieces of existing non-electric cargo handling equipment at the replaced by electric cargo handling equipment, none of which usly operating at the terminal during the 2013/2014 baseline year Method: MM-GHG-3 will be implemented by the District on a terminal-wide basis.
+Possible ways the electric cargo handling equipment may be obtained include, but are not limited to, the following: Method: MM-GHG-3 will be implemented by the District on a terminal-wide basis.
 The District is in the process of acquiring and operating electric equipment for use at the TAMT.
-Mitsubishi Cement Corporation is proposing electric Monitoring and Reporting: District Verification: District 1.
-Purchased, leased, or otherwise acquired, in whole or in part, through funding provided to a tenant by the San Diego Unified Port District; vacuum loaders and only minimal diesel equipment as a feature of the Project.
-2. Purchased, leased, or otherwise acquired, in whole or in part, through funding provided to a tenant by other sources; or 3.
-Purchased, leased, or otherwise acquired, in whole or in part, by the tenant in compliance with a condition of a discretionary approval issued by the San Diego Unified Port District. equipr operat Distric n evidence of the acquisition of the electric cargo handling ment and the equipment it will replace and remove from further ion at the terminal must be provided to the San Diego Unified Port t.
-The San Diego Unified Port District shall further ensure that the c cargo handling equipment is in use at each of the three nodes throughout the expected operating life.
-This will be accomplished by requiring each tenant that employs electric cargo handling equipment requiring each tenant that employs electric cargo handling equipment pursuant to this measure to report the equipment's annual number of hours of operation to the San Diego Unified Port District and by requiring the San Diego Unified Port District to monitor use of the electric cargo handling equipment as part of the San Diego Unified Port District's TAMT equipment inventory.
+Mitsubishi Cement Corporation is proposing electric Monitoring and Reporting: District Verification: District Purchased, leased, or otherwise acquired, in whole or in part, through funding provided to a tenant by the San Diego Unified Port District; vacuum loaders and only minimal diesel equipment as a feature of the Project.
+Purchased, leased, or otherwise acquired, in whole or in part, through funding provided to a tenant by other sources; or Purchased, leased, or otherwise acquired, in whole or in part, by the tenant in compliance with a condition of a discretionary approval issued by the San Diego Unified Port District.
+Written evidence of the acquisition of the electric cargo handling equipment and the equipment it will replace and remove from further operation at the terminal must be provided to the San Diego Unified Port District.
+The San Diego Unified Port District shall further ensure that the electric cargo handling equipment is in use at each of the three nodes throughout the expected operating life.
+This will be accomplished by requiring each tenant that employs electric cargo handling equipment pursuant to this measure to report the equipment's annual number of hours of operation to the San Diego Unified Port District and by requiring the San Diego Unified Port District to monitor use of the electric cargo handling equipment as part of the San Diego Unified Port District's TAMT equipment inventory.